paigedilmore/modeling/README.md

 # modeling
-repo dedicated to practicing statistical modelling techniques
+Repo dedicated to practicing statistical modeling techniques, primarily with housing industry and financial data